What is Satiety?

 Things wouldn’t be so bad.
 Right?

-Our analysis has shown that people who get the nutrients they require from their food eat achieve greater satiety across the day and have a much better chance of maintaining a long-term energy deficit without excessive hunger.
+Our analysis has shown that people who get the nutrients they require from their food achieve greater satiety across the day and have a much better chance of maintaining a long-term energy deficit without excessive hunger.
 Over time, this allows them to achieve sustainable weight loss and, before too long, a healthy weight and body composition.

 The feeling of fullness or satisfaction is called satiety.

-Achieving greater satiety with fewer calories over the long term may just be the holy grail of sustainable weight loss.
+Achieving greater satiety with fewer calories over the long term may be the holy grail of sustainable weight loss.

 So, strap in, hold on tight, and let’s investigate the ins and outs of satiety!